Queens State of the Borough Address 2018

 It's worth mentioning that there have been numerous reports in western Queens and beyond, of landlords trying to rid themselves of rent stabilized tenants, in an effort to increase their profits.
 The de Blasio Administration has responded by providing lower and middle income tenants with free legal assistance [call 311] to thwart landlords efforts to illegally take back the pricing rights on their apartments.

 Also worth noting is that for rent stabilized apartments, the government owns the pricing rights of those units, in a manner similar to somone owning the mineral rights for a piece of land.
 The land owner [landlord] may own the property, but someone else [the government] owns the mineral rights [pricing rights].
-The tenants are the beneficiaries of those rights, as many of them moved into those apartments while a neighborhood was still having difficulty attracting good tenants, and the tenants having stayed, are now reaping the benefits.
+In the past the government acquired these rights from the property owners by helping the owners with financing, tax abatements, the provision of land and / or favorable zoning changes.
+The tenants are the beneficiaries of those rights, some of whom moved into those apartments while a neighborhood was still at risk and having difficulty attracting good tenants.
+The tenants having stayed, are now reaping the benefits.

 Katz mentioned that Pre-K enrollment had gone from 3.6k in 2013, to 20k in Queens today.
 I believe both of these actions [free legal counseling & Universal Pre-K] were initiated and executed by the Mayor's Office.
 The Queens Borough President’s role was probably as a helpful facilitator, but was not discussed explicitly.